 By Ken Koelkebeck

-Ken W. Koelkebeck is a professor in the Department of Animal Sciences, University of Illinois, and an Extension poultry specialist.
+Ken Koelkebeck, Ph.D., is a Poultry Extension Specialist, Department of Animal Sciences, University of Illinois.